imhicihu/ISKM2017/Guidelines_connection_streaming.md

 * Insurance policy of the assistants?
 VERIFY THIS
 * Security policy inside/outside rooms?
 VERIFY THIS
 * Medical insurance?
 VERIFY THIS
-* Press Kit? to send to CONICET?
+* Press Kit to send to CONICET?
 * Historical weather data of Buenos Aires on november can be found here: [Precipitaciones mensuales y dias con precipitaciones.
 Ciudad de Buenos Aires.
 Enero 1991/diciembre 2017](https://www.estadisticaciudad.gob.ar/eyc/?p=64793) or [Weather Channel Historical data](https://weather.com/weather/monthly/l/ARBA0009:1:AR)
 * [Downloadable Apps](https://turismo.buenosaires.gob.ar/en/article/downloadable-apps) related with Buenos Aires
 * Electric current in Argentina is AC 220-380 volts.
 Electric plug configurations are 2 or 3 flat pins with the top two slightly angled.
 Travellers are therefore advised to carry adapters and/or transformers.
 Check this page: [Plugs of the world](http://www.iec.ch/worldplugs/list_bylocation.htm)